 Yet we think it’s not worth it to go with the cheapest hostel out there.

 The difference is usually 1-2€ ($1-2) per night, and a lot of amenities are not included.
 This can be breakfast or linen, for example.

 Also, keep in mind a bad location far away from the city center costs you more in transport.
 This can be quite annoying, especially in this city.

 First time we visited, we stayed a bit outside, and had to take the bus all the time.
 It was a bit annoying and took away valuable time we could have spend in the center or at the beach.

-However, if you are traveling on a shoe-string budget and you wanna save every penny, there are ways to find the cheapest places in Malaga.
+However, if you are traveling on a shoe-string budget and you wanna save every penny, there are ways to find the cheapest hostel in Malaga.